 Starting out as a marine reserve Song Saa in Cambodia is an island based resort run by a married couple.
 The resort carries out environmental and social projects via it’s foundation.

 In 2010 Sokoun Chanpreda and Bill Bensley, purchased a 350-hectare wildlife corridor in the Cardamom National Forest.
 In order to protect the land from and fund conservation they decided to open a luxury tented camp on the site, called Shinta Mani Wild.
 Some of the fund for the camp go towards funding a dedicated Wildlife Alliance ranger station on the grounds, which guests are invited to help while there if they wish.
 The camp also provides employment for 120 people, who might otherwise have become involved in the logging industry.
 Shinta Mani Wild does not use any single-use plastics and they bottle our own water and use recycled containers.
 Food is locally sourced with some picked by staff from the surrounding forest.
 The resort also funds some sustainable community and environmental projects in the area.

-World Nomads have written a post on sourcing responsible hospitality in Cambodia.
+World Nomads have written a articles on sourcing responsible hospitality in Cambodia.

 Misool Eco-Resort in Eastern Indonesia aims to protect and revitalise their natural surroundings and the community in which they operate.
 They state that they work in partnership with Misool Foundation, to demonstrate to local hosts, government, and guests that sustainable tourism can provide a better life than logging, mining, or overfishing but I couldn’t find any specific information on how this sustainable form of tourism manifests itself in the resort.